BeliyG3/blender-optimized-viewport/.github/README.md

 # Blender 5.2 Optimized Viewport

+**Development notes, and a way to support the work if the add-on is useful to you:** 🤔😄🤗 [patreon.com/YGLabs](https://www.patreon.com/c/YGLabs).🤗

 A fork of Blender 5.2.0 that denoises the Cycles viewport with NVIDIA DLSS Ray Reconstruction over NGX, generates intermediate frames with DLSS Frame Generation, and carries the viewport work those two turned out to need.